 The home buying process can be confusing.
 You hear words like, escrow, tax prorations, deed transfer tax, and title insurance to name a few.
 The first step to homeownership is to gather your personal papers and step two is to be preapproved by a mortgage loan officer.
 The lender will want to see the following:

 can borrow.
-That does not mean that you have to
+That does not mean that you have to borrow the maximum,

-Lenders use a formula called debt to income to estimate the ideal
+and employment.
+Lenders use a formula called debt to income to estimate

 Preapproval (also call prequalification) requires an examination of your credit report and credit score.
 Even if you have credit blemishes, lenders can sometimes boost a credit score by instructing you to pay down or payoff some monthly bills.
 That’s another reason loan officers want to know the amount of available cash.
 Some loan programs are more accepting of poor credit.

-Pennsylvania Housing Finance Agency (PHFA) provides mortgage money
+You bet.
+The Pennsylvania Housing Finance Agency (PHFA) provides

-for first time homebuyers and non-first time homebuyers.
-PHFA also
+mortgage money for first time homebuyers and non-first time homebuyers.

-has a closing cost and down payment grant program.
-There are 67
+PHFA also has a closing cost and down payment grant program.
+There

-counties in Pennsylvania and many counties either offer a
+are 67 counties in Pennsylvania and many counties either offer a

 It all depends on the loan program, your credit score, and down payment.
 I created a buyer cost calculator to give you a good estimate of the total costs involved in the purchase a home.

 Mortgage lenders will require a "title insurance" policy for your home.
 Title insurance protects the lender and owner against ownership issues.
 For example, what if the seller is not really the seller, but someone posing as the seller.
 Or, what if the property boundaries are incorrect.
 The cost of title insurance is established by the Pennsylvania Insurance Commission.
 Read more